 - Analyze each Timestamp carefully and see which one has the newest date.
 That point is the one that you should be looking at (not the first).

 Note: If one of the latest Timestamps has a Device Installed description, it most likely means that the driver for that device installed successfully and there’s nothing wrong with it.

 If you’ve followed the instructions above to confirm that you’re looking at the correct TimeStamp and you confirmed that the latest Event is showing ‘Device requires further installation’, move down to the next method below.

-Method 2: Updating or Reinstalling the affected driver
+Method 2: Updating or Reinstalling the Affected Driver

 If you’ve used Method 1 to confirm that the latest featured Event is showing ‘Device requires further installation’, you might be indeed dealing with interrupted driver installation.
-Keep in mind that situations like can also mean that the affected device is functioning with limited functionality.
+Keep in mind that situations like this can also mean that the affected device is functioning with limited functionality.

 If this scenario is applicable, you should be able to resolve the issue by forcing Windows to reinstall the driver again – either by updating it or by uninstalling it.
 Several affected users have reported that the issue was resolved and the Event tab no longer showed the ‘Device requires further installation’ message after they performed the procedure below.